Updates

 6) The school retains the authority to conduct routine patrols of the student parking lots and inspections of the exterior and interior of student vehicles while on school property.

 8) Students may park in any student spot in the north lot, south lot or field house lot.
 There are plenty of student parking spaces available.
-Please Do Not park in a faculty spot, in front of the building, or in an unauthorized area.
+Please Do Not park in a faculty spot, in front of the building, in the dumpster lot or in an unauthorized area.
 This may result in a parking ticket and/or tow.

 9) Please report vehicle make/model and license plate number changes to room 102.
 Lancaster High School reserves the right to perform checks to ensure that the vehicle registered at the time of the parking permit purchase is the same.